ptsouth97/Trailcam/README.md

 ## How it works

 1. Clone the repository
-2. To run from the command line, use 'chmod +x app_trailcam.py'
+2. To run from the main application from the command line, use 'chmod +x app_trailcam.py'
 3. In the working directory, there is a folder called 'deer'
 4. After obtaining images, add them to the 'deer' folder in a named subfolder of your choice
 5. When you run the program, you will be asked to enter the name of this folder